pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    2. Non SCIM action

 ### Provide Credetials to manage Device
-Device Manager can provide Resource Attributes to the Client App so that the Devices can be configured from the Commissioner Tool.
-An example can be the Device manager providing credentials to the Device using the client Application as the gateway, through the Comissioner Tool, they can be a single entity.
+The Device Manager can provide Resource Attributes to the client application so that the devices can be configured using the commissioning tool.
+For example, the Device Manager can provide credentials to the device using the client application as the gateway.
+Through the commissioning tool, which can be a single entity, these credentials can be delivered to the device.
 ~~~~~~~~
 Device Manager                Client App        Commissioner Tool
 +--------+                +---------------+    (2)   +----+